01 of 09

 Ride Solo or With a Friend

 Riders sit on rubber rafts that hold up to two people.
 Most of the ride takes place in a transparent acrylic tube, so riders can see outside.
-Good to know:
+Riders must adhere to these rules:

 Continue to 4 of 9 below.